-But here, gets angry with them.
-And I like that Luke records it, because Christians - and people generally, for that matter - often have a mental picture of Jesus as a placid, serene, loving (but not in an emotional way) figure that sort of passes through history doing nice things, and being nice to people, maybe sometimes criticising the religious hierarchy of the time, but not really showing much displeasure with others.
+Jesus gets angry with them.
+And I like that Luke records it, because Christians - and people generally, for that matter - often have a mental picture of Jesus as a placid, serene figure that passes through history doing nice things, and being nice to people, maybe sometimes criticising the religious hierarchy of the time, but not really showing much displeasure with others.

-But here, Jesus gets stuck in to his disciples "You unbelieving and perverse generation, how long shall I stay with you and put up with you?"
+But here, Jesus gets angry with his disciples, "You unbelieving and perverse generation, how long shall I stay with you and put up with you?"

-Or maybe it's less anger, and more exasperation "You unbelieving and perverse generation," [Jesus sighed, rolling his eyes] "how long shall I stay with you and put up with you?".
+Perhaps it's less anger, and more exasperation, "You unbelieving and perverse generation, how long shall I stay with you and put up with you?".